Planned Giving FAQs

 How do planned gifts help people who rely on The Assistance Fund?

-Planned gifts ensure that we always have the funding needed to support patients who turn to us for assistance.
-When you make a commitment today to donate in the future, you help to ensure we have the funding to continue supporting patients living with life-threatening, chronic, and rare diseases who cannot afford the cost of their critical treatment.
+Planned gifts ensure that TAF always has the funding needed to support patients who turn to us for assistance.
+When you make a commitment today to donate in the future, you help to ensure we have the funds to continue supporting patients living with life-threatening, chronic, and rare diseases who cannot afford the cost of their critical treatment.

 Need help finding something?